Television production

 Typical employers

-These include major broadcasters, but also a huge range of smaller production companies, which are commissioned to make programmes for network transmission.
+However, there is also a huge range of smaller production companies, which are commissioned to make programmes for network transmission.

-Regional and national directories, such as The Knowledge, Film Bang (Scotland), Screen Alliance Wales and Northern Ireland Screen, provide comprehensive listings of TV production companies and forthcoming vacancies.
+Regional and national directories, such as The Knowledge, Film Bang (Scotland), Screen Alliance Wales and Northern Ireland Screen, provide comprehensive listings of TV production companies and vacancies.

 Following companies of interest on social media and joining specific groups where available is a good way to find out about the latest vacancies.
 Word of mouth and personal recommendations are also common ways to find employment in this industry.